SecureIdentityAlliance/osia/src/doc/04 - versions.rst

 For instance for Civil Registry (CR) OSIA proposes the following set of interfaces:

-- notification
+- OSIA - Notifications - v.
+1.0
-- data access
+- OSIA - Data Access - v.
+1.0

 Below is the string to reference this set of interfaces linked to CR: